GeminiLn/EarningsCall_Dataset/README.md

 Qin, Yu., & Yang, Yi.
 (2019).
 What You Say and How You Say It Matters: Predicting Financial Risk Using Verbal and Vocal Cues.
 Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.

-    @inproceedings{qin2019financial,
+    @InProceedings{P19-xxxx,
+      author =  "Qin, Yu
+        and Yang, Yi",
-      title={What You Say and How You Say It Matters: Predicting Financial Risk Using Verbal and Vocal Cues}, author={Qin, Yu and Yang, Yi},
-      booktitle={Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)}, pages={xxx--xxx},
+      title =   "What You Say and How You Say It Matters: Predicting Financial Risk Using Verbal and Vocal Cues", booktitle =   "Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", year =  "2019",
-      year={2019}
+      publisher =   "Association for Computational Linguistics",
+      pages =   "xx--xx",
+      location =  "Florence , Italy",
+      url =   ""
     }

 # Annotation Format